HuixiaLuScienceRocks/MSM_analysis_KRasG12D/README.md

 # Highlights from this work:

 This study reveals the molecular basis of c-Src’s nucleotide-dependent recognition of oncogenic KRas4B-G12D.
-Using extensive all-atom molecular dynamics simulations and Markov state models (34 \mu μs total), the work shows that c-Src preferentially binds to the most populated conformations of GTP-bound KRas, while interacting mainly with rare, low-population states of the GDP-bound form.
+Using extensive all-atom molecular dynamics simulations and Markov state models (34 μs total), the work shows that c-Src preferentially binds to the most populated conformations of GTP-bound KRas, while interacting mainly with rare, low-population states of the GDP-bound form.
 The analysis identifies specific coil-structured regions in the Src kinase domain (residues 298–303, 411–426, and 459–467) that mediate this selective interaction.
 These findings provide atomic-level insight into KRas–Src selectivity and suggest new strategies for designing peptides that selectively target the active, GTP-bound KRas4B-G12D in cancer.

 # pyemma-markov-state-models